Top-requested sites to log in to services provided by the state

-Audits review how well Massachusetts state government is using our resources to meet our responsibilities to residents of the Commonwealth and recommend ways to improve performance, reduce inefficiencies, and uncover and prevent fraud.
+Audits review how well Massachusetts state government is using our resources to meet our responsibilities to residents of the Commonwealth and recommend ways to improve performance, and reduce inefficiencies.

-Mandatory public employee online training program and summaries of the conflict of interest law.
+Mandatory public employee online training programs and summaries of the conflict of interest law.